jjfeng/jjfeng.github.io/joining.md

 title: Joining
 ---

-We're hiring looking for a post-doc!
+We're looking for a post-doc!
 See a description of the position below.

 ## The project:
 Machine learning (ML) algorithms have become important tools for leveraging healthcare data to improve patient outcomes and streamline hospital processes.